KdotJPG/NoisePosti.ng/_posts/2021-03-13-Fast-Biome-Blending-Without-Squareness.md

 ### Performance

 As discussed at the beginning of the article, efficiency plays an important role in making this approach viable.
-More specifically, it should present a better tradeoff between quality and performance, compared to either the interpolated or full-resolution case.
+More specifically, it should present a better tradeoff between quality and performance compared to either the interpolated or full-resolution case.
 I ran some tests to measure its performance compared to the other methods, as well as how the parameters affect it.
 Here are the initial results, in nanoseconds per generated coordinate on my machine.
 Lower is faster.
-Note that I implemented a caching step in the scattered blending's biome map evaluation, to compensate for the full-map pre-generation advantage I gave to the other three cases.
+Note that I implemented a caching step in the scattered blending's biome map evaluation to compensate for the full-map pre-generation advantage I gave to the other three cases.

 <figure markdown="1">